argoproj/applicationset/docs/Controlling-Resource-Modification.md

 There is currently no way to instruct the ApplicationSet controller to ignore changes to individual fields of Applications.

-For example, imagine that we have an Application created from an ApplicationSet, but a user has attempted to add a custom annotation that does not exist in the `ApplicationSet`:
+For example, imagine that we have an Application created from an ApplicationSet, but a user has attempted to add a custom annotation (to the Application) that does not exist in the `ApplicationSet` resource:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Application